-For how to add and manage users, see User management.
+For how to add and manage users in the UI, see User management.

 - Basic user.
 Details:

-- These users are free and have access to basic features like setting up reporting of data, running queries of data, making custom charts and dashboards, and setting up alerts.
-They do not have access to Full-Stack Observability features (for more details, see Capabilities).
+- These users are free and have access to a wide range of features, including running queries of data, making custom charts and dashboards, and setting up alerts.
+Unlike full users, they do not have access to our Full-Stack Observability features and some advanced Applied Intelligence features (for a comparison of abilities, see Capabilities).

 - No matter what custom group a basic user is assigned to, they always have the capabilities of a basic user: no more and no less.

 - Basic users will see prompts for upgrading to a full user when they attempt to access unavailable features.
 For details, see Upgrade.

 - Unlike basic users, full users have access to our Full-Stack Observability features, which include curated UI experiences like APM, infrastructure monitoring, browser monitoring, mobile monitoring, synthetic monitors, access to New Relic One apps, and more.
 For details, see Capabilities.

 - The Standard pricing tier includes one free full user and up to five total full users.